 Ten days after living in SF a man walked up to me in a park and said, “I don’t know why I feel the need to tell you this, but I am going to meet a saint this weekend, and I think you are supposed to go.”

 I listened.
 I found myself in a beautiful wooden temple full with flowers, music and the scents of incense and chai.
 The saint on the stage was Amma, an Indian guru who travels around the world giving people hugs.
 It was here that I began to see my spirituality as a celebration.

 Now that I was reconnected to my body's wisdom I felt the call to become a yoga teacher and travel to India.
 After completing my certification at Yandara Yoga Institute, I went to India and Amma’s ashram was the first place I went.

 As I listened to my intuition and took courageous steps to change my life, the chronic pain, the acne, and the fear of self-expression slowly began to fall away.

 After arriving back in the states, I was ready to share my gifts, but I knew I needed support.
 I attended the Institute for Integrative Nutrition to become a coach and worked with numerous mentors such as Nancy Weiser, Nisha Moodley, Marie Forleo, and KC Baker to reach more people with my story.

 My mission now is to support women to create a foundation of love within and for themselves, to live beyond their fears, and truly share their greatest gifts with the world.

 I've found one of the best ways to support women to rise is through telling their stories.

 join the movement of Rising Women LeaderS

 When you enter your name and email below, you'll join a network of other women listening to their intuition, facing their fears and sharing their gifts.
-You'll also be directed to my Live Your Vision Guide.
+You'll also receive my Live Your Vision Guide.
 Enjoy!